lord2y/pkgfoo/README.md

 # README

-The aim of this project is to demonstrate how to use `git` to apply (Semantic Versioning)[https://semver.org/].
+The aim of this project is to demonstrate how to use `git` to apply [Semantic Versioning](https://semver.org/).
 Just a quick summary:

 > Given a version number MAJOR.MINOR.PATCH, increment the: